k94ll13nn3/MefXRoslyn/README.md

 # Mef X Roslyn

-Experimentations on creating MEF plugins as scripts
+Experiments on creating MEF plugins as scripts